Quantum Steenrod operations of symplectic resolutions: Background and Results

 \begin{enumerate}[topsep=-2pt, label=(\roman*)] \item Both $F_b$ and $\Sigma_b$, under specialization of $\mathbb{Z}/p$-equivariant parameters $(t, \theta) \mapsto 0$, recover the $p$-fold power of $b \in H^2(X;\mathbb{F}_p)$ in quantum cohomology, \item Both $F_b$ and $\Sigma_b$, under specialization of Novikov (quantum) parameters $q^A \mapsto 0$, recover the classical Steenrod operation $\mathrm{St}(b) = b^p - t^{p-1} b \in H^*(X;\mathbb{F}_p)\zpeq$, \item Both $F_b$ and $\Sigma_b$ commute with the shift operators. \end{enumerate}

 As we expand the matrices of $F_b$ and $\Sigma_b$ as polynomials in the equivariant parameter $\seq$ for the $S^1$-action rotating the holomorphic symplectic form, (i) and (ii) imply that the leading asymptotics and the constant terms in these polynomials agree.
-This observation constrains the asymptotics in $\seq$ of the difference $F_b - \Sigma_b$.
+This observation bounds the degrees of $\seq$ in the difference $F_b - \Sigma_b$.
 The key property (iii), for the cocharacter in the direction of the $S^1$-action scaling the holomorphic symplectic form, is then used to deduce that all eigenvalues of the difference $F_b - \Sigma_b$ must in fact vanish.

 To show that such an expansion of $F_b$ and $\Sigma_b$ as polynomials of $\seq$ is well-defined, we work in a basis of equivariant cohomology provided by the theory of \emph{cohomological stable envelopes} of \cite{MO19}.
-For the case of $X = T^*(G/B)$, the stable envelopes are nothing but certain linear combinations of the classes represented by the conormals of Schubert varieties in $G/B$, see \cite{SZ20}.
-The main technical input is to show the compactness and transversality of the moduli spaces used to define the quantum Steenrod operations and shift operators with input and output incidence constraints given by the stable envelope classes.
+For the case of $X = T^*(G/B)$, the stable envelopes are given by certain linear combinations of the classes represented by the conormals of Schubert varieties in $G/B$, see \cite{SZ20}.
+The main technical input is to show the compactness and transversality of the moduli spaces used to define the quantum Steenrod operations (\cref{prop:qst-regularity}) and shift operators (\cref{prop:qst-regularity}), when the input and output incidence constraints are given by the stable envelope classes.
+(See \cref{rem:ritter-zivanovic-regularity} that discusses the recent work of \cite{RZ23} which establishes a relevant maximum principle in more generality).

 To conclude $F_b = \Sigma_b$, it remains to note that the regular semisimplicity of the quantum multiplication $b \ast$ implies generic regular semisimplicity of the $p$-curvature $F_b$.
 Since $[F_b, \Sigma_b] = 0$ by covariant constancy \cite{SW22}, together with \cref{thm:qst-is-pcurv-nilpt} we conclude the result.